achmadsy/go-project-template/README.md

-# Web Application Template with Golang
+# API Rest Services and Web Application Template with Golang

 This is a project template to make a Golang based app.